FlynnYGUO/DUNE_PRISM_GEC_FD/README.md

 #To run on FD MC files, this produces a TTree in myntuple.root in your work area
 ```

-- Always transfer file outside the ssh and use ROOT locally:
+- Always transfer file outside the ssh and use ROOT locally
 > Go back to your local working dir.
 ```
 scp <filename> <local directory>                                                         # Transfer file to local laptop (recommend use ROOT locally)